 The following table shows the maximum speeds that are possible with each different gear.
+The tachometer's needle will enter the red area if these speeds are exceeded.

-Never exceed the speed limit below for each gear position except for brief acceleration in an emergency.
-The tachometer's needle (if so equipped) will enter the red area if these speeds are exceeded.
-Failure to obseve this precaution can lead to excessive engine wear and poor fuel economy.
+With the exception of cases where sudden acceleration is required, the vehicle should not be driven with the tachometer's needle inside the red area.
+Failure to observe this precaution can lead to excessive engine wear and poor fuel economy.